The International Student Office is here to help you succeed.

 These are forms from the university listing the program details.
 You must have your I-20 each time you enter the US.

 Please don’t forget the I-20 should be re-signed by the International Student Office staff each year for international travel.
 DO NOT LEAVE THE US WITHOUT THIS SIGNATURE!
+If your I-20 is not signed, you may not be permitted to re-enter the US.

 The visa is the travel document required to enter the US.
 Even if the visa expires while you are in the US, this is not a problem and does not mean you are out of status.
 The visa is only used to enter the US.
+However, we recommend that you keep a passport that is valid for at least 6 months after your program end date.

 The I-94 is the record you have entered the US.
 In addition, it lists the immigration status and confirms you may stay in the US until you finish your program.